Skip to main content

 }

-Example file for creating a security group and assigning the group to a server port
+Example file for creating a security group and assigning it to a server port

 resource "openstack_networking_network_v2" "network_1" {